 Book Babies partners with parents of newborns, equipping them with the tools they need to prepare their children for kindergarten and beyond.

-Our groundbreaking, evidence-informed home visiting program provides 20 new, age appropriate books to participating children and parents every year from birth until their children start kindergarten.
-Book Babies Coaches partner with parents of more than 300 children ages 0 to 5 in two locations in North Carolina, Durham County and Forsyth County.
-Together, coaches & parents set literacy goals for their children, mark their progress as they prepare for school, and help ensure that they start kindergarten ready to learn.
+Our groundbreaking, evidence-informed home visiting program provides quarterly customized literacy coaching and 20 new, age appropriate books to participating children and parents every year from birth until their children start kindergarten.
+Book Babies Literacy Coaches partner with parents of children ages 0 to 5 in two locations in North Carolina, Durham County and Forsyth County (with Imprints Cares).
+Together, literacy coaches and parents set literacy goals for their children, mark their progress as they prepare for school, and help ensure that they start kindergarten ready to learn.

-- With 80% of brain development occurring in the first three years, access to books starting at birth is essential to kindergarten-readiness and long-term school success.
+- With 80% of brain development occurring in the first three years, a home literacy environment and access to books starting at birth are essential to kindergarten readiness and long-term school success.

 See what a Book Babies home visit looks like in this two-minute video: